SiqiRan/parking-lot/README.md

 - Digital input, where customer's concept has been created but others not
 - Smart input, where information is consistent with our system

+### Customized basicValet
+- Different valets have different strategies of parking.
+We want a basicValet who can handle all kinds of parking.

 ## Progress
 - Functionalities: